Avirup0612/Customer_Behavior_Analysis_for_Credit_card_launch/README.md

 ## Methodology used / Workflow

-- We have leveraged Power Query to clean and pre-process the data thuroughly.
+- We have leveraged Power Query to clean and pre-process the data thoroughly.
-- We have leveraged "Measures", "Calculated Columns", "Parameters" and "Bookmarks" for the calculations and visual interactivity and add functionality to the report.
+- We have leveraged "Measures", "Calculated Columns", "Parameters", and "Bookmarks" for the calculations and visual interactivity and add functionality to the report.
-- We have used "Pie charts", "Column Charts", "Cards", "Bar Charts" and "Matrix" to visualize the report.
+- We have used "Pie charts", "Column Charts", "Cards", "Bar Charts", and "Matrix" to visualize the report.
-- After analysis we documented the insights and recommendations to a pdf file as a final result.
+- After analysis, we documented the insights and recommendations to a pdf file as a final result.

 ## Files

 **Customer_Behaviour_Analysis_of_Bank.pbix :** This contains the main Power BI report where the visualization has been done for analysis.*(Contains 4 pages, Dashboard - for overall idea about credit card utilization, Demographics - contains customer demographics related information, Spending Analysis - contains customers' spending behaviour related information, and Income Utilization - contains how customers utilize their income)*

-**Customer_Behaviour_Data_Analysis.pdf :** This is the documentation of analysis, insights and recommendations as final result.
+**Customer_Behaviour_Data_Analysis.pdf :** This is the documentation of analysis, insights, and recommendations as the final result.

 ## Creator